LauraBeatris/observability-notebook/README.md

 ## :orange_book: Observability Notebook

-A single source of truth of my learning journey of topics regarding observability and SRE
+A single source of truth of my learning journey of topics regarding observability engineering and SRE

 ### :round_pushpin: Repo Structure